DaanVanVugt/cv/index.md

     **P**eeling-**B**allooning in **3**-**D**

-    - Part of my doctoral research project.
+    - Part of doctoral research project
     - Capable of efficiently analyzing peeling-ballooning stability of toroidal magnetic confinement devices
     - Crucial for nuclear fusion
     - Freely available and well-documented